 All that's needed is a Webcam, Flashlight, Free Software, and about $15 worth of analog electronics that you can get from radio shack.
+Project Overview:

 This system allows remote control (via the internet) of actuators (motors, etc) at your home.
 It works by sensing changes in brightness at particular locations on your home computer screen (locations at which the sensors are taped).
 These changes in brightness are remotely controlled by you via a yahoo messenger webcam video feed between your work computer and your home computer.
+For example:

 you're at work with a computer, a webcam, and yahoo messenger's video broadcasting activated.
 Your home computer is also running yahoo messenger and has a full screen view of your work computer's webcam video feed.
 At work you shine a flashlight into your webcam's field of view at specific locations.
 By varying where you shine the flashlight into your work computer's webcam you will be activating different sensors/motors at your home computer.

 If this is confusing make sure to watch the video.Advantages of this system over much more complicated systems:

 of PC from actuators (motors, etc)

-= Uses only cheap analog components available from radioshack
+= Uses only cheap analog components

-= Allows control of as many actuators as desired.
+= Allows control of as many actuators as desired

-= Does not require knowledge of computer programming, or server administration (i.e. PHP and Apache)
+= Does not require knowledge of computer programming, or server administration

 , etc because yahoo messenger does not allow access to control your entire computer. (as far as I know,.....this last advantage might not be totally true :)